tc39/proposal-relative-indexing-method/README.md

 ## Web Incompatibility History

 The original iteration of this proposal proposed the name of the method to be `.item()`.
-Unfortunately, this was found out to be not web compatible due.
+Unfortunately, this was found out to be not web compatible.
 Libraries, notably YUI2 and YUI3, were duck-typing objects to be DOM collections based on the presence of a `.item` property.
 Please see [#28](https://github.com/tc39/proposal-relative-indexing-method/issues/28), [#31](https://github.com/tc39/proposal-relative-indexing-method/issues/31), and [#32](https://github.com/tc39/proposal-relative-indexing-method/issues/32) for more details.

 Captured below is the original motivation for choosing the `.item()` name and the original concerns.